danprince/danthedev.com/posts/2021-12-07-stop-using-foreach.md

 ---
 title: Stop Using forEach!
-phrasing: People who use forEach
 cover:
   title: Next time, I'll use a for loop...
   alt: A kraken destroys a ship.
   url: /covers/kraken-foreach.png
 description: >
-  The Deepest Circles of JavaScript hell are reserved for people who use forEach.
+  The deepest circles of JavaScript hell are reserved for people who use forEach.
 ---

-The deepest circles of JavaScript hell are reserved for people that use [`forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+The deepest circles of JavaScript hell are reserved for people that use [`forEach`][for-each].

 ```js
 krakenTentacles.forEach(tentacle => tentacle.mutate()); // uh-oh!